volatilestarling/volatilestarling/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  The most amazing app ever!

+  - Spokesperson

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Simply sign up for an account, sign in and start adding destinations to your map to start planning your future travels.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I would never remember everywhere I want to go before I die.
+Yugen allows me to add locations, plan trips and see attractions that I didn't know about"

+  - Super Excited Customer

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Go to https://protected-forest-3682.herokuapp.com sign up today and get started planning your adventures!